- Current Traffic Advisories

 How do I participate in the B2P2?

 The 3-step application process requires the homeowner to: first apply, second; obtain a quote from a contractor; third; request reimbursement following installation and inspection.
-To apply for the Basement Backup Prevention Program during the pilot period please fill out and submit the City of Lansing Basement Backup Prevention Program application.
+To apply for the Basement Backup Protection Program during the pilot period please fill out and submit the City of Lansing Basement Backup Protection Program application.

 Who performs the work for the B2P2?